FuningMa-QUT/Hydro-Agent-Inversion/README.md

 **📖 Citation**
 If you use this project in your research, please cite:

-Ma, F., Chen, J., Dai, Z., Cai, F., & Hu, Y. (2026).
-Autonomous inverse modeling of complex groundwater systems via a physics-integrated large language model multi-agent framework.
-Water Research.
+Ma, F., Chen, J., Dai, Z., Cai, F., & Hu, Y. Autonomous inverse modeling of complex groundwater systems via a physics-integrated large language model multi-agent framework[J].
+Water Research, 2026: 125886.